eigmax/Ziren/docs/src/design/stark.md

 ### Batch Commitment Protocol

-The "Mixed Matrix Commitment Scheme" (MMCS) is a generalization of a vector commitment scheme used in ZKM2.
+The "Mixed Matrix Commitment Scheme" (MMCS) is a generalization of a vector commitment scheme used in zkMIPS.
 It supports:

 - Committing to matrices.
 - Opening rows.